 - 2 cups tomato juice

-Chop reserved pepper tops finely.
-In a large bowl, combine chopped pepper tops, ground meat, onion, garlic, rice, egg, paprika, salt, and pepper, mixing well.
+Chop the reserved pepper tops finely and place in a large bowl.
+Add the ground meat, onion, garlic, rice, egg, paprika, salt, and pepper, and mix well.

 If using raw ground meat, you might want to fry up a bit of the stuffing mixture so you can taste it to make sure the seasonings are just right.

 Stuff each pepper with 1/4 of the meat mixture.
-Place in prepared pan.
+Place in the prepared pan.